Ryan Model 147: The last days of the Lightning Bugs 1969-1975

 In 1969, the U.S. Air Force officially redesignated the Ryan 147 program model numbers as AQM-34 (see chart below), although the manufacturer-assigned numbers remained in popular use.
 Back in Southeast Asia, Lightning Bugs continued their overflights.
 A number of missions focused on a prisoner of war (POW) camp near the city of Sơn Tây in North Vietnam, in order to determine if American POWs were being held there.
 The drone overflights of the Son Tay camp were halted in favor of overflights with the Lockheed SR-71 Blackbird spy plane, as U.S. intelligence officials felt that too many drone overflights might make the enemy suspicious; this was apparently so, because when the camp was finally raided on November 21, 1970, during Operation Ivory Coast no American POWs were there.
 It was a disappointing result to one of the more daring operations of the war.

 By 1970 the Model 147 program was beginning to become public knowledge.
 Aviation Week magazine carried an article on the drones that November, though it was based on informal and unconfirmed information.
 The following spring, the Air Force released pictures of the drones along with a very general statement that they were used for reconnaissance.
 No technical or operational details were released.

 The number of drone sorties continued to increase through 1971 and 1972.
 The Model 147SC was the workhorse for low-altitude reconnaissance during this period; in December 1972 during Operation Linebacker II the USAF depended almost entirely on the Buffalo Hunter AQM-34L/M RPVs for bomb damage assessment due to bad weather.
 High altitude flights by the 147T series continued.
 The Model 147H was on the way out by this time, performing its last mission in September 1972.
-The Soviets had updated the SA-2's electronics, thus American electronic countermeasures needed to be updated as well.
-Cameras were replaced by a "SAM sniffer" payload, and a Model 147H flight on September 28 was able to obtain the necessary data before the drone was destroyed by an SA-2.
+The Soviets had updated the S-75's electronics, thus American electronic countermeasures needed to be updated as well.
+Cameras were replaced by a "SAM sniffer" payload, and a Model 147H flight on September 28 was able to obtain the necessary data before the drone was destroyed by an S-75.